Carlos-Blandino/starter-restaurant-reservation/README.md

 ## Application's Functional Summary:

   The Dashboard is the entry point of the online application.
-A restaurants reservations are listed by date, which the user is able to change, create and edit.
+A restaurant's reservations are listed by date, which the user is able to change, create and edit.
   The user is able to create custom tables for seating parties of any size by utilizing the Create Table screen.
   The main task of assigning a table is performed by going to the Dashboard screen and clicking the seat button.